kwolk/GeometricBG/README.md

 ```swift
 private let shapeProbabilities: [(ShapeType, Int)] = [(ShapeType.circle, 2), (ShapeType.hexagon, 1)]
 ```
-It was clear form the Page's work that he favoured circular shapes over hexagons, so they appear at a 2:1 ratio.
+It was clear form Page's work that he favoured circular shapes over hexagons, so they appear at a 2:1 ratio.

 ```swift
 let totalWeight = shapeProbabilities.reduce(0) { $0 + $1.1 }